Posts Tagged ‘Pivotal Moment’

 I will never forget that little face peering up at me through 1960’s glasses, shaking his head in disbelief: “I guess that’s why you’re going to be a Broadway actress,” and I, with deep disdain: And you’re going to be an engineer!”

-It was a pivotal moment: we understood that each of us viewed the world through a completely different lens (albeit his lens in this case was certainly clearer than mine!)
-Over the years we reflected back on that moment with a certain awe, and as we grew older confided in one other about our contrasting perspectives.
-We both loved learning, and never ceased to get a kick out of our differences.
+It was a pivotal moment: we understood that each of us viewed the world through a completely different lens (albeit his lens in this case sure was clearer than mine!)
+Over the years we reflected back on that particular moment, and as we grew older confided in one other about our contrasting perspectives.
+We both loved learning, and never ceased to learn from our differences.

 A Pivotal Moment in Second Grade

-The poem below was written after a client meeting in which it became clear that the Executive Committee was just plain bored with their day jobs.
+The poem below was written after a meeting in which it became clear that our client’s Executive Committee was just plain bored with their jobs.
 Their inflated incomes and external trappings didn’t cut the mustard any more, and each one of them craved something more.

-As we began to talk about it, I found myself answering questions about what they perceived to be my passion for work.
-They were right.
-And I scribbled this little rhyme as soon as I got home.
+As we began to talk about it, I found myself answering questions about what they perceived to be my passion for work, and I scribbled this little rhyme as soon as I got home.

 A pivotal moment in second grade